blockservice/echoin/docs/validator.rst

     height: 271
 }

-cmt_withdraw
+ec_withdraw
 --------
-This tx is used when a delegator unstakes CMTs from a validator.
+This tx is used when a delegator unstakes ECs from a validator.
 It will free up some slots from the validator's allocation.
 Signed by the delegator.

 **Parameters**

 * from: String - Delegator address
 * nonce: Number - (optional) The number of transactions made by the sender prior to this one.
 * validatorAddress: String - Validator address
-* amount: String - Amount of CMTs to unstake.
+* amount: String - Amount of ECs to unstake.

 params: {
   "from": "0xb60e8dd61c5d32be8058bb8eb970870f07233155",
   "nonce": 5
   "validatorAddress": "0x7eff122b94897ea5b0e2a9abf47b86337fafebdc",
-  "amount": "200000000000000000000" // 200CMT
+  "amount": "200000000000000000000" // 200EC
 }

 **Returns**